moniq/simple-tasks-app/README.md

 Build instructions
 ==================

 1) Create virtualenv.
-It is a good practice to keep your projects in separated environments: virtualenv lib is recommended.
+(It is a good practice to keep your projects in separated environments: virtualenv library is recommended.)

 2) Install::

         pip install -r task_app\requirements.txt

 3) You don't need to create and migrate database.
 Database with all sample data is in db.sqlite3 file.